 The interest in relatively local contacts, especially on 40m, as well as efficiency, light weight, and not needing to carry a tuner (this was before the days of built-in autotuners) suggested full sized wire dipoles, which also met the criteria for low cost.
 For weight and space reasons, I would use local supports (generally trees) rather than carrying a mast.

 My first dipole kit had used 0.6mm (AWG #22) solid magnet wire wound on a cardboard tube, with thin speaker cable for feedline.
 The solid wire was difficult to use because it was prone to kinking, and the feedline didn’t give a good match to my rig due to the characteristic impedance.
-So I knew I wanted stranded, insulated wire, and, in spite of the cost, bought a spool of 2.5mm ( 0.1 inch ) RG-174 coax cable (50 ohms).
+So for the next version I switched to stranded, insulated wire, and RG-174 coax cable (50 ohms).
 Looking at the coax loss table, in 8m ( 25 feet ) I would loose 1/4 of my power on 10m (1.2 dB line loss), but that was considered acceptable for the increase in antenna height that it would allow.
 Losses are lower on other bands.